 You may not have heard of Equal Pay Day, as it is not necessarily a cause for celebration.
-This day represents how far into the year woman must work to earn the same as men earned the previous year.
+This day represents the gender pay gap; how far into the year a woman must work to earn the same amount as men made the previous year.

 52% of men surveyed believe that workplaces are equal, and women have just as many opportunities as them.
 Yet women, on average, make 74% of what men do.
-And while the gender pay gap has decreased slightly, a recent Glassdoor study says that it won’t disappear entirely until 2070.
+And while the gender pay gap has decreased slightly, a Glassdoor study says it won’t disappear entirely until 2070.

 Fortunately, there are lots of steps we can take to combat inequality in the workplace.
-Here are 8 steps every company can take to close the gender pay gap.
+Here are 9 steps every company can take to close the gender pay gap.

 However, since this is no longer the case, the workplace needs to be an equal environment on all fronts.
-The amazing part is that companies see a 53% return on equity, 42% return on sales, and 66% return on invested capital when this happens.
+The amazing part is that companies see a 53% return on equity, 42% return on sales, and a 66% return on invested capital when this happens.

-Stop asking what people currently make
+3. Stop asking what people currently make

-During the interview process it has become commonplace to ask how much a prospective candidate currently makes.
+During the interview process, it has become commonplace to ask how much a prospective candidate currently makes.
 Many companies then offer an X% increase based on that answer.
 Unfortunately, this method just enforces the gender pay gap.

 Instead, use market salary and internal pay data to make sure all employees are paid equally.
 The same data can also be used during performance reviews to bring current employees up to the same level as each other.